BC-SECURITY/Long-Live-The-Empire/Exercise 2 - Deployment Basics/Exercise 2.md

-# Exercise 2: Agent Deployment
+# Exercise 2: Agent Deployment Basics

-For this exercise, follow along on the Kali box in Immersive Labs.
+This exercise guides you through the basics of agent deployment, including the creation of a listener on Starkiller, generating a stager for command execution, and finally deploying the agent on a workstation.
+These steps provide practical experience in effectively deploying and managing agents within a network and will be using the Kali Linux machine in Immersive Labs.

 ## Deploy a Listener
+In this section, we'll be setting up a listener.
+A listener operates as a server-side entity that awaits incoming connections from agents on specific network ports.
+It's responsible for managing the communication with deployed agents, thereby ensuring successful data transfer and command execution.
+Let's dive into creating our first listener!

 1. Log in to Starkiller at `http://localhost:1337/index.html`
 2. Click on Listeners.
 (It's the headphones icon)
 3. Then click the orange create button in the top right